-- Use a chalk line saver (a clear coating that protects chalk lines from the elements) to extend their life.
+- Use a clear protective coating that protects chalk lines from the elements to extend their life.

-For cuts or identification, lumber crayons mark lines on the rough lumber.
-They vary in size and colour, often used with related equipment such as saws and planers.
+For identification, lumber crayons mark lines on the rough lumber.
+They vary in size and colour, often used with simple tools such as saws and planers.

-A marking knife has a single slope and makes consistent width markings, while carpenters’ pencils might not.
-Knives are used for detailed cuts, not just horizontal lines and shapes.
+A marking knife has a single slope and makes consistent markings, while carpenters’ pencils might not.
+Knives are used for a detailed cut, not just horizontal lines and shapes.

 Pencils are the most common tools used for carpentry.
-They can produce quick fine markings while setting out shapes or dimensions.
-But, it can be difficult to achieve precision, and the retractable pencil lines can be easily erased or smudged.
+They can produce quick fine markings for shapes or dimensions.
+But, it can be difficult to achieve precision, and the retractable pencil line can be easily erased or smudged.

 The steel blade allows you to place chisels or a sawblade in the kerf with accuracy.
 There are spear point or left and right-hand versions available.
 Some people try to use a Stanley knife, but the double bevel leads to inaccuracies.

-A sliding bevel is adjustable for setting and transferring miter angles.
-The sliding bevel gauge can copy any pitch and transfer it onto another piece.
-Ensure it slides with a smooth action and has a good locking mechanism for a reliable transfer of angles.
+A sliding bevel is adjustable for transferring mitre angles.
+The sliding bevel gauge can copy any pitch onto another piece.
+Make sure it slides with a smooth action and has a good locking mechanism for reliable work.

-A four-piece combination square can be used to measure different angles.
-When buying combination squares, they are available in two different sizes, 6 and 12 inches.
+A four-piece combination square can be used to measure different angles on pieces of wood.
+When buying combination squares, they are available as 6 or 12 inches.
 They can be purchased with other attachments for marking angles in various ways.

-This 12-inch combination square is versatile and has multiple uses.
-Slide the bar to adjust the length and precisely measure and mark your boards.
-Additionally, the bearing surface allows you to scribe 90° and 45° angles.
+This 12-inch square is versatile and has multiple uses.
+Slide the bar to adjust the length and precisely measure the board width.
+Additionally, the bearing surface allows you to scribe 90 and 45 degrees.